adomkwabena/stm32f4_proj_template/README.md

 # STM32F4 Project Template
-This is a project template for the STM32F4 discovery board.
+This is a project template for the STM32F4 family of MCUs from ST. It was tested on the STM32F4 discovery board.
 Instead of building a project from scratch, you can clone this project and use it as a starting point.